 When you start making a great income as a freelancer and do not have any employees, another perk is being able to open a solo 401(k) retirement plan.
 You can contribute as the employer and the employee, allowing you to significantly reduce your taxable income, while boosting your retirement savings.

-There are annual limits for employee contributions ($19,500 in 2021, or $26,000 for those 50 and older).
+There are annual limits for employee contributions ($22,500 for 2023, which you file in 2024, or $30,000 if you’re 50 or older).
 Your employer contribution takes a bit more math to figure out.
 For self-employed individuals, it is “net earnings from self-employment after deducting both one-half of your self-employment tax and contributions for yourself.”

-Your Turn!
-What did we miss?
 What are your best tips and tricks for surviving tax season?
+Let us know in the comments below!